-This device is known as an absorber and it extracts energy from the rise and fall of the waves using a buoy as is pictured The absorber is part of a category of wave energy devices known as oscillating bodies.
+This device extracts energy from the rise and fall of the waves using a buoy as pictured.
+The absorber is part of a category of wave energy devices known as oscillating bodies.

-As the name suggests these devices capture the oscillating up and down motion of the waves.
-They use vertical motion to harness energy.
-Several of these devices can be linked up to generate electricity.
+These devices capture the up and down oscillating wave motion, using the vertical motion to harness energy.
+Several of them can be linked up to generate electricity.

-Wave overtopping devices consist of a reservoir which captures water as the waves break.
-The water then leaves the device through a hole in the bottom which contains a turbine, turning the turbine which results in the production of electricity.
+Wave overtopping devices contain a central reservoir that captures water from the breaking waves.
+The water then leaves the device through an exit hole containing a turbine.
+This turbine then generates electricity.

 Multi-story wave overtopping devices are being developed which allow for greater collection of water.
 They could also function as a buffer to waves if placed along the coastline.

 Oscillating Water Column

 These devices are partially submerged under the water.
 Incoming waves travel into the capture chamber and compress the air within.
 As the wave leaves the air depressurizes.